stitchdata/docs/_integration-schemas/zuora/communication_profile.md

 doc-link: https://live-www.zuora.com/developer/api-reference/#operation/Object_GETCommunicationProfile
 #singer-schema:
 description: |
-  The `communicationProfile` table contains information about communication profiles, which are sets of policies that determine how to communicate with the contacts associated with a specific customer account.
+  The `{{ table.name }}` table contains information about communication profiles, which are sets of policies that determine how to communicate with the contacts associated with a specific customer account.

-replication-method: "Incremental"
+replication-method: "Key-based Incremental"
 api-method:
   name:
   doc-link: